Battle of Ras Lanuf: Second phase

 On 6 March, as the rebels were advancing from Ra's Lanuf toward Sirte, they were ambushed by Gaddafi's troops at Bin Jawad and suffered heavy losses.
 After that, they made a hasty retreat toward Ra's Lanuf where they were bombarded for four days.

 During the next three days of constant air, tank and naval bombardment of the frontlines at Ra's Lanuf, 20 rebels were killed and at least 65 wounded.

 On 10 March, the BBC reported that troops loyal to Muammar Gaddafi had cleared rebels from Ra's Lanuf.
 A rebel fighter told AFP news agency, "We've been defeated.
 They are shelling and we are running away.
 That means that they're taking Ra's Lanuf."

 Gaddafi attacked the city with tanks and artillery from the west and the south, ships fired upon the city from the north, while airplanes bombed the town.
-Rebel reinforcements from the east tried to enter the city, but were immediately attacked and a rebel commander reported dozens of his fighters were killed and many others missing.
+Rebel reinforcements from the east tried to enter the city, but were immediately attacked and a rebel commander reported dozens of his fighters were killed and many others were missing.
 Later that evening, most rebel forces had retreated from the town and were trying to set up a line of defense east of the city, while some hard-core opposition fighters were continuing to put up resistance in Ra's Lanuf.
 Four opposition fighters were confirmed killed during the fighting, 36 were wounded and 65 were missing.